What is unauthorized access?

 Frequently asked questions

-What are the consequences of unauthorised access?
+What are the consequences of unauthorized access?

-How can unauthorised access be prevented?
+How can unauthorized access be prevented?

-Unauthorised access can be prevented by implementing strong security measures such as using complex passwords, multi-factor authentication, regularly updating software and systems, and training employees on best practices for data security.
+Unauthorized access can be prevented by implementing strong security measures such as using complex passwords, multi-factor authentication, regularly updating software and systems, and training employees on best practices for data security.

-Is unauthorised access always intentional?
+Is unauthorized access always intentional?

 About the author